Uganda - Data Protection Overview

 There is also a strong emphasis on the destruction of data in a manner that guarantees that it cannot be reconstructed in an intelligible form.

-According to Section 8 of the Act and Section 11 of the Regulations, every data collector, data processor, and data controller is mandated to establish a system to ascertain the age of persons whose personal data is to be collected, processed, or stored and where such data relates to children, the manner of obtaining consent of a parent or legal guardian.
+According to Section 8 of the Act and Regulation 11, every data collector, data processor, and data controller is mandated to establish a system to ascertain the age of persons whose personal data is to be collected, processed, or stored and where such data relates to children, the manner of obtaining consent of a parent or legal guardian.

 The Act expressly bars the collection of special personal data which has over time been used to profile individuals and run political adverts.
 In Uganda, information collected by the Uganda Bureau of Statistics is exempted from this provision.